Lyttelton Rail Tunnel: Construction

 Moorhouse continued to advocate for the railway, suggesting that the government seek to raise a loan for the project and to engage the services of a "competent and responsible contracting firm" to undertake the works.
 At the behest of the council, Moorhouse travelled to Melbourne, Australia in January 1861.
 On his return in May, he brought with him news of success on both counts.

 Of the three contractors approached by Moorhouse to tender for the work, the two lowest-priced were discounted, leaving the highest tender, that of Holmes & Richardson.
 George Holmes undertook by written agreement on 16 April 1861 to carry out the contract on offer on the proviso that "the description corresponded with the fact".
 He travelled to Canterbury with Moorhouse where he signed the contract.
 The cost of the tunnel works agreed to was £188,727, or complete with portals, £195,000.
 This compared with Smith & Knight's figures for the same work of £183,051 and £190,551 respectively.
 During the course of the contract, improvements to the Lyttelton portal were agreed at an additional cost of £5,000.

 Work began on the tunnel on 17 July 1861.
 Work proceeded at both ends of the tunnel, with the rate of progress determined by the difficulty encountered in drilling through the rock.
 By the time work started on the Canterbury Southern Railway, 91.66 chains of the 130.66 chains total length had been bored.
 Hole-through was achieved on the morning of 28 May 1867 from the Lyttelton heading to the Heathcote side.
 Temporary rails had been laid through the tunnel by mid-November, enabling the passage of the first locomotive, No. 3, on the night of 18 November.
 The first goods train through the tunnel was headed by No. 3 and driven by Abraham Beverley a week later, to be followed by passenger services on 9 December.

 The tunnel was not considered complete until June 1874, by which time the government had outlaid a further £20,710 on "maintenance".

 Proposal

 The Railways Department gave consideration to the idea of duplicating the tunnel in 1914, but the proposal did not proceed.

+In 1923 duplication or electrification of the bottleneck tunnel was again proposed.